SkynetLabs/skynet-webportal/setup-scripts/README.md

 ### Useful Commands

-To start the service: `systemctl --user start siad`
+- To start the service: `systemctl --user start siad`

-To stop it: `systemctl --user stop siad`
+- To stop it: `systemctl --user stop siad`

-To check the status of it: `systemctl --user status siad`
+- To check the status of it: `systemctl --user status siad`

-To check standard err/standard out: `journalctl --user-unit siad`.
+- To check standard err/standard out: `journalctl --user-unit siad`.
 In addition you can add:

-- `-r` to view journal from the newest entry
   - `-f` to follow and `-n INTEGER` to specify number of lines
+  - `-r` to reverse the log and view journal starting from the newest entry

 ## Portal Setup